TERMS & CONDITIONS

 You can pay for your class or classes using credit or debit card.
 By choosing to make a booking online, you will be asked to select the time and date of the class you wish to book.
 Once you have selected a class or classes, you will then be automatically directed to a page on which you will be asked to enter your payment details.

 Please note that the price paid by you for your class or classes is non-refundable unless you cancel your booking 12 hours or more before the time and date of the class.
+For Personal training, 24 hours notice is needed to cancel classes.
 All prices are final and credits are non-refundable.
 However you may transfer your credits to friends.
 Note: Special offer purchases or temporary deals are non-transferable.

 Changing Your Bookings